-This latest version of WordPress’ editor is built to provide more design flexibility when creating content.
-So, when looking for a theme, try to pick one that’s designed to integrate the new features it introduces.
+This version of the editor is built to provide more design flexibility when creating content.
+So, when looking for a theme, its important to pick one that’s designed to integrate the newest features.

-Now we’re years into the new editing system, most themes are compatible with Gutenberg, those specifically designed with the editor’s new drag-and-drop block system in mind will give you much greater control over your website.
+Now we’re years into the new editing system, most themes are compatible with Gutenberg, but those specifically designed with the editor’s drag-and-drop block system in mind will give you much greater control over your website.

 Compatibility with your Plugins

-Each theme is created with its own unique code, and this can unintentionally interfere with other parts of your website, including any plugins you might have installed.
+However, as each WordPress theme is created with its own unique code, this can unintentionally interfere with other parts of your website, including any plugins you might have installed.

-To check for plugin compatibility, refer to their page’s support documentation, and test your plugins safely before running them live.
+To check for plugin compatibility, refer to their page’s support documentation.
+Make sure you test your plugins safely going live on your website.

 Made for Mobile

-In this day and age, your website cannot afford not to be mobile friendly anymore.
+In this day and age, you can’t afford not to make your website mobile friendly.

-When looking for your theme, make sure that it is just as visually appealing and enjoyable to navigate on mobile devices as it is on computer desktops.
+So, when looking for your theme, you need to make sure that it’s just as visually appealing and easy to navigate on mobile devices as it is on desktop.

-Speed plays a huge part in whether a visitor to your websites stays on the page or goes somewhere else.
-Oftentimes, that somewhere else ends up being a competitor who boasts a faster web performance.
+Speed plays a huge part in whether a website visitor hangs around or makes a speedy exit.
+That exit could lead them down the path to a competitor who boasts faster web performance.

 Themes that are designed for lightweight page downloads, and aren’t bloated with unnecessary coding, result in a faster browsing experience.
 Because of this, it’s crucial the theme you choose provides the performance speed your website requires.